-No matter the size, from independently run small businesses to global conglomerates, no business can be profitable without adequately managing its finances.
-The constant flow of money is what keeps the engine running.
-And a massive part of ensuring a well-oiled engine is an efficient account receivable process.
+No matter the size, from independently run small businesses to global conglomerates, no company can be profitable without adequately managing its finances.

-Accounts receivable (AR) is defined as every cent a customer owes your business from the day you send out an invoice for their purchase.
-An efficient accounts receivable management brings cash into the business before an invoice is due or becomes a bad debt, ensuring healthy cash flow.
+Efficient accounts receivable management brings payments to the business before an invoice is due or becomes a bad debt, ensuring healthy cash flow.

 Understanding the Accounts Receivable Process